vaadin/framework/README-TESTS.md

 All test UI classes go into `uitest/src`.
 These files are automatically packaged into a war file which is deployed to a Jetty server during the build process so that tests can open and interact with the UI:s.
 For development purposes, the Jetty server can be started (both in Eclipse, Intellij and from command-line), see running tests in Eclipse.

-The project is setup so that `/run` is mapped to a specialized servlet which allows you to add the UI you want to test to the URL, e.g. http://localhost:8888/run/com.vaadin.tests.component.label.LabelModes or just http://localhost:8888/run/LabelModes if there are no multiple classes named LabelModes.
-Because of caching, the ?restartApplication parameter is needed after the first run if you want to run multiple test classes.
+The project is setup so that `/run` is mapped to a specialized servlet which allows you to add the UI you want to test to the URL, e.g. [http://localhost:8888/run/com.vaadin.tests.component.label.LabelModes](http://localhost:8888/run/com.vaadin.tests.component.label.LabelModes) or just [http://localhost:8888/run/LabelModes](http://localhost:8888/run/LabelModes) if there are no multiple classes named LabelModes.
+Because of caching, the `?restartApplication` parameter is needed after the first run if you want to run multiple test classes.

 # QuickStart: Running one test

-The test logic is present in the TB3+ tests, however they need a webserver to connect to.
-Read below on how to run such webserver.
+The test logic code resides in the TB3+ JUnit tests.
+However the tests need a webserver to connect to.
+Read below on how to run such a webserver.

 ## Starting the WebServer: Hosting your UI class in Jetty